shaiksameerasultana/custom-churn-analysis/README.md

 Key Metrics Highlighted: Displays overall churn numbers, monthly charges, tenure, and customer counts for rapid assessment.

 Business Impact: Insights uncover which customer groups are at highest risk, helping teams focus retention efforts where they matter most.
+Technologies Used
+Power BI (for dashboard creation and interactivity)

+Data Analysis & Visualization

+Exploratory Data Analysis (EDA)

+How to Use
+Open the .pbix Power BI project file or view the published dashboard (if available).

+Use the interactive slicers to filter and explore data by contract, gender, or internet services.

+Refer to the summary visualizations to identify high-risk segments and areas for business improvement.

+Key Takeaways
+Most churn occurs among "Month-to-month" contract customers.

+Electronic payment methods are predominant among churned customers.

+Average monthly charges and tenure distributions help highlight at-risk profiles.

+The dashboard enables proactive, targeted retention strategies.